 Are expensive brushes worth it?

-Honestly, yes.
+Usually, yes.
 While a brand name sometimes bumps up the price of otherwise basic hair brush types, most expensive brushes are made with high-quality materials that make the brush more durable or are designed with hair health and styling efficiency in mind.
 I find that my costly hair brushes last longer and work better than my cheap ones.

 What’s the best hair brush to prevent breakage?

-I’d say the first two on this list are the most essential: a detangling brush and a wide tooth comb.
+The first two on this list are the most essential: a detangling brush and a wide tooth comb.
 If you can, try to touch and brush your hair as little as possible when it’s wet (it’s most delicate when wet).
 I try to let mine air dry as much as possible and never tug at my hair.

 What are the best hair brush types for frizzy hair?